-Austria's Marcel Hirscher crashes out of men's slalom in Pyeongchang
+Shock as Hirscher crashes out of slalom, Myhrer wins gold

 (CNN)In one of the biggest shocks of the 2018 Winter Olympics, Austrian great Marcel Hirscher crashed out of the men's slalom, squandering his chance of claiming a third gold medal.

+In tricky conditions, only 43 of the 108 starters completed the race and star man Hirscher was the first to fall.

-Six-time world champion Hirscher had filled the only gap in his resume with golds in the combined and giant slalom in Pyeongchang and was favorite to claim a third Thursday.
+The six-time world champion had filled the only gap in his resume with golds in the combined and giant slalom in Pyeongchang and was favorite to claim a third Thursday.

 But in trying to become the first male skier in 50 years to win three Olympic gold medals, the 28-year-old missed a gate in the first run and failed to finish a slalom race for the first time in two years.

-Hirscher won silver in the slalom in the past two Olympics, and the overriding question in the build-up to these Games was whether the greatest skier of his generation could win Olympic gold.
+Slalom silver in 2014 had been Hirscher's only medal from two previous Olympics, and the overriding question in the build-up to these Games was whether the greatest skier of his generation could win Olympic gold.

 He put that question to bed on day four by winning the combined, telling reporters: "I'm super happy because this stupid question has gone away."